This Mom Loves Target So Much, She Took Her Maternity Photos There

 Ultimately, the mom hopes her story will help raise awareness around SIDS and life after child loss.
 The photographer wants the series to inspire people.
 “It has turned into a positive way to really show how tough of a mom Page is,” said Pippin.

-“The Target shoot was meant to be like a shout out to all moms,” Miller added.
+“The Target shoot was meant to be a shout-out to all moms,” Miller added.
 “This is real life, just making it through with a toddler and being pregnant.
 We are all out here just trying to mom it the best we can, have a little fun while doing it.
 It is only the hardest job I have ever done.”